(Disclosure: Some of the links below may be affiliate links)

 - Let the post office know about the change.
 And you will probably want to direct your previous address to the new one.

 - Let other services know about the new address.
-There are tons of services that need your address.
+Tons of services need your address.
 If you redirect your old address, you have a long time to do that.

 It is difficult to think of all these things in advance.
 So, the best course of action is to as many as you can think of early.
-And then, you can rely on the postal redirection to get old mail to the new house.
-And when you see the wrong address, you make sure to change it.
+And then, you can rely on postal redirection to get old mail to the new house.
+And when you see the wrong address, you change it.

 15. Take ownership of the house

-Before you can move in, you will have to take ownership of the house.
+Before you can move in, you must take ownership of the house.

-After you have signed the notary contract, the changes in the land register will make you the owner of the house.
+After you have signed the notary contract, the changes in the land register will make you the house owner.
 But you will only be able to take ownership of the house at a set date.